CZDG-Hot and Humid Climates

 4- Provide permanent ventilation

-5- reduce indoor air humedity
+5- reduce indoor air humidity

 6- Protect building from monsoon rain